gesape/AutoStatsQ/README.md

 - python3
 - Seismology toolbox pyrocko: https://pyrocko.org/ (Heimann et al. 2017) (and all requirements needed for pyrocko)
-- To compute synthetic data a pre-calculated GF database can be downloaded using `fomosto download` from the pyrocko environment. http://kinherd.org:8080/gfws/static/stores/
+- To compute synthetic data a pre-calculated GF database can be downloaded using `fomosto`.
+For instance, `fomosto download kinherd global_2s` from the pyrocko environment. http://kinherd.org:8080/gfws/static/stores/
-- for new interactive test: grond
+- for new interactive test: [Grond](https://pyrocko.org/grond/docs/current/) (from the pyrocko suite of applications).

 Tested on Ubuntu 16.04 and openSUSE, using matplotlib version 1.5.1 and gmt version 5.4.2 (Wessel et al., 2013).